ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-vcenter.hidden.md

 Next, create a new distributed vSwitch.

 1. Log into the vCenter Server using vSphere Client via Web Browser on the Jump machine.
-2. In the vSphere Client Host and Clusters view, right-click a data center and select menu New Distributed Switch.
+2. In the vSphere Client **Host and Clusters view**, right-click a **data center** and select menu **New Distributed Switch**.
-3. Enter a name, e.g. 'vds-vpc'.
+3. Enter a name, e.g. `vds-vpc`.
 4. Select the version of the vSphere Distributed Switch.
-In this example, version 7.0.0 is used.
+In this example, `version 7.0.0` is used.
-5. Add the settings.
+5. Add the **settings**.
 Set the number of uplinks to 1.
-6. You can create a default port group at this point (e.g. 'dpg-management'), but additional port groups are needed e.g. for vMotion, vSAN, NSX-T TEPs, NFS etc.
+6. You can create a default port group at this point (e.g. `dpg-management`), but additional port groups are needed e.g. for **vMotion, vSAN, NSX-T TEPs, NFS** etc.
 7. Finish the configuration of the distributed vSwitch.